Robust, high performing design

 Robust, high performing design to meet your application needs

 The Whitetip Shark is a fierce but slow-moving shark, notable for its long, rounded fins which feature an iconic white tip.
-Hydro-Dyne’s family of Whitetip Shark Washing Compactors thoroughly wash and compact screenings to produce the clean and compact white screening plugs it’s known for by efficiently returning organics to the channel.
+Hydro-Dyne’s family of Whitetip Shark Washing Compactors thoroughly wash and compact screenings to produce the clean, compact white screening plugs they are known for by efficiently returning organics to the channel.

 An effective screenings handling system is a critical component to every water or wastewater treatment plant.
 In wastewater applications screening handling systems are particularly important.
 The characteristics of wastewater and method for which wastewater gets to a treatment plant varies from location to location.

-Hydro-Dyne’s family of Whitetip Shark Washing Compactors are custom-designed for every application, taking into account the type of flow and solids collected.
+Hydro-Dyne’s family of Whitetip Shark Washing Compactors are custom-designed for individual applications, taking into account the type of flow and solids collected.
 Multiple models are available to ensure organic material is returned to the treatment plant’s process and inorganic materials are separated, cleaned and dewatered in the most effective and efficient way possible.
-Stainless steel construction provides an enduring solution to exceed ever increasing disposal requirements.
+Stainless steel construction with a hardened alloy auger provides an enduring solution to exceed ever increasing performance and disposal requirements.

 The basic operation of a typical washing screw compactor is fairly simple.
 Material off-loaded from screening equipment is fed into the compactor where an auger moves the material forward as it is washed by rinse bars in the loading area of the unit.
 From here the material continues to be pushed forward by the auger into the compression zone where screenings are both dewatered and compressed.
 The dewatered and compressed screenings then enter the pipe that moves it to the waste bin.
 Screenings that have been washed and compacted reduce the overall volume and disposal costs.
 Inorganic material is captured and sent to the landfill while organic material is returned to the plant where it is needed for downstream processes.